Free Trial

 • Brookfield Renewable Partners experienced a loss of $0.22 per share for the latest quarter, slightly exceeding analysts' expectations, while also indicating negative returns on equity and net margin.

 Brookfield Renewable Partners L.P.
-(NYSE:BEP - Get Free Report) TSE: BEP declared a quarterly dividend on Friday, August 1st, RTT News reports.
+(NYSE:BEP - Get Free Report) TSE: BEP announced a quarterly dividend on Friday, August 1st, RTT News reports.
 Stockholders of record on Friday, August 29th will be given a dividend of 0.373 per share by the utilities provider on Tuesday, September 30th.
-This represents a c) annualized dividend and a dividend yield of 5.7%.
+This represents a c) dividend on an annualized basis and a dividend yield of 5.7%.
+The ex-dividend date of this dividend is Friday, August 29th.

-Brookfield Renewable Partners (NYSE:BEP - Get Free Report) TSE: BEP last posted its earnings results on Friday, August 1st.
-The utilities provider reported ($0.22) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.29) by $0.07.
-Brookfield Renewable Partners had a negative return on equity of 0.15% and a negative net margin of 0.79%.
-As a group, equities research analysts anticipate that Brookfield Renewable Partners will post -1.04 EPS for the current fiscal year.
+Brookfield Renewable Partners (NYSE:BEP - Get Free Report) TSE: BEP last issued its quarterly earnings data on Friday, August 1st.
+The utilities provider reported ($0.22) earnings per share for the quarter, missing analysts' consensus estimates of ($0.19) by ($0.03).
+Brookfield Renewable Partners had a net margin of 2.28% and a return on equity of 0.44%.
+The company had revenue of $1.69 billion during the quarter, compared to the consensus estimate of $1.64 billion.
+Research analysts forecast that Brookfield Renewable Partners will post -1.04 EPS for the current year.

 (Get Free Report)